edge-js/edge-sublime/README.md

 This is the official extension for Sublime text created by the creators of Edge.js.
 Along with **syntax highlighting**, the extension adds support for following items.

+## Installation
+Install the package from the Package control by searching for "Edge templates extension"

 ## Edge spacer
 Automatically adds the whitespace in between the mustache braces `{{ }}`.
 The extension code is borrowed from [austenc/blade-spacer](https://github.com/austenc/blade-spacer), so credit goes to them.